cstook/LTspice.jl/README.md

 exc = defaultLTspiceExcutable()
 ex1 = LTspiceSimulation(exc,filename)
 ```
-where filename includes path to the simulation file and exc is the path to the LTspice excutable scad3.exe.
+Where filename includes path to the simulation file and exc is the path to the LTspice excutable scad3.exe.
 The function defaultLTspiceExcutable() retruns the correct path on a windows machine.
 For now, this will need to be manualy determined for other systems.

 Access parameters and measurments using their name as the key.

-Set a parameter to a new value
+Set a parameter to a new value.
 ```
 ex1["x"] = 12.0
 ```

-run the simulation
+Run the simulation.
 ```
 run!(ex1)
 ```

-read the resulting measurment
+Read the resulting measurment.
 ```
 print(ex1["y"])
 ```
-this will print 2.4
+This will print 2.4.

 getMeasurments returns a dictionary of just the measurments
 ```
 dict_of_measurments = getMeasurments(ex1)
 ```

-getParameters returns a dictionary of just the parameters
+getParameters returns a dictionary of just the parameters.
 ```
 dict_of_parameters = getParameters(ex1)
 ```

-getSimulationFile returns the simulation file name ACSIIString
+getSimulationFile returns the simulation file name ACSIIString.
 ```
 filename = getSimulationFile(ex1)
 ```